git-224/website-source/webpages/archives.md

   * With a soldier's Full Name and Service Number you can search for the service record on the website of the [National Archives](http://recordsearch.naa.gov.au/SearchNRetrieve/Interface/SearchScreens/BasicSearch.aspx).
 Click on **guest** in the bottom line of the page.

-[Note: not all World War II records have been digitised, so full details of all service personnel are not available online.
+[Note: not all World War II records have been digitised, so all service personnel are not available online.
 If they are not listed as digitised then it is necessary to purchase the record]

 # Using the **Name Search** Option

   Click on the **Name Search** tab to bring up the search page.
-  1. Enter family name in the top box
+  1. Enter *Family name* in the top box
-  2. Enter Given names
+  2. Enter *Given names*
-  3. Select World War II from the drop-down list
+  3. Select World War II from the *Categoryof records* drop-down list
-  4. Enter full Service number (eg VX00000)
+  4. Enter * Service number* (eg VX00000)
   5. Click **Search**
-There should only be one person listed if details are correct.
+There should only be one person listed if the details are correct.
 Click **Display**.
-     [If more than one name is displayed, tick the box to left of the required name and then click on View selection at the foot of the page.
+     [If more than one name is displayed, tick the box to left of the required name and then click on **View selection** at the foot of the page.
 Double click on the record]
-The search result should show a row headed **Title** containing the family name, first names, Service Number, Place of Birth, Place of Enlistment and Next of Kin.
+The search result should show a row headed **Title** containing the Family name, First names, Service Number, Place of Birth, Place of Enlistment and Next of Kin.
-In the blue bar above Title and headed **Item details for:** there may be one or two links on the right-hand side – **PDF/ View digital copy** or **Request copy**.
+In the blue bar above **Title** and headed **Item details for:** there may be one or two links on the right-hand side – **PDF/ View digital copy** or **Request copy**.
 If PDF and View digital copy are visible then click on PDF to download and save the Service record; or View to see the full, available records on the website.
 If **Request copy** is the only link this means that the record has not been digitised and must be purchased to see or download the record.
 To purchase a Digital Copy [price as at 25 April 2019 is $36.27 inc. GST]